I. Introduction

 II.
 Categories

-*Smart Mobility (electric vehicles, autonomous driving, smart cities)
+*Smart Mobility (such as: electric vehicles, autonomous vehicles, smart cities, comms/satellite, drone)

 III.
 Eligibility

-1. Startups, legal entities, academic research institutions and persons that plan to collaborate with Taiwan’s semiconductor chip design and manufacturing industry.
-Qualified proposals must meet specific criteria.
+1. Startups, juristic persons, academic research institutions, and individuals that plan to collaborate with Taiwan’s semiconductor chip design and manufacturing industry.
+Applicants must meet the following criteria.

 2. The participant must own the intellectual property rights of the product, technology or solution or have obtained legal licensing access.